lesept777/Matrix-maths-for-ESP32-and-AI/README.md

       MLMatrix M(A, value);
     Create a matrix from a C++ vector V, the content of the matrix is the same as the vector's MLMatrix M(V);
+    Create a matrix from an array A of size s, the content of the matrix is the same as the array's MLMatrix M(A, s);
     Create a constant vector
       MLMatrix M(value, rows);
     Create identity matrix